 The Risk Committee is made up of: the General Manager, Deputy General Manager, Head of Administration.
-The Risk Committee proposes to the Board of Directors the guidelines for the management of each single quantifiable and nonquantifiable risk; examines the RAF (Risk Appetite Framework) verifying the consistency of the Bank's risk profile with the limits set out therein; discusses and evaluates: the effectiveness of approved policies on the identification, measurement and management of all risks; periodic reports relating to the absorption of regulatory and economic capital from an ICAAP perspective; the annual ICAAP and ILAAP reporting; periodic reports regarding the monitoring of regulatory limits, internal operating limits, risk indicators, periodic simulations in terms of stress testing and prospective analysis; the operational strategies of the Finance Sector and the use of derivative financial instruments to hedge risks, giving, where appropriate, specific instructions to the Head of the Finance Sector and establishing restrictive provisions of the operating limits in force; proposes to the Board of Directors changes in the operating limits assigned to the various Finance portfolios and any exceptions; submits divestment operations on the HTC
+The Risk Committee proposes to the Board of Directors the guidelines for the management of each single quantifiable and non- quantifiable risk; examines the RAF (Risk Appetite Framework) verifying the consistency of the Bank's risk profile with the limits set out therein; discusses and evaluates: the effectiveness of approved policies on the identification, measurement and management of all risks; periodic reports relating to the absorption of regulatory and economic capital from an ICAAP perspective; the annual ICAAP and ILAAP reporting; periodic reports regarding the monitoring of regulatory limits, internal operating limits, risk indicators, periodic simulations in terms of stress testing and prospective analysis; the operational strategies of the Finance Sector and the use of derivative financial instruments to hedge risks, giving, where appropriate, specific instructions to the Head of the Finance Sector and establishing restrictive provisions of the operating limits in force; proposes to the Board of Directors.